-Even on Sale for 75 cents each, an equivalent serving of Banquet costs nearly 3x as much as an equivalent Home Made Chicken Pot Pie – the box makes no claim of “tasty” and I can see why!
+Even on Sale for 75 cents each, an equivalent serving of Banquet costs 2x as much as an equivalent Home Made Chicken Pot Pie – the box makes no claim of “tasty” and I can see why!

 I haven’t written a “rant” for a while, but I started getting worked up last night when I read a recipe for a budget “Easy Chicken Pot Pie” – $11.57 for six servings at a ‘frugal’ site.
 I don’t think I could spend that much money making a Chicken Pot Pie if I tried to!

-This not only prompted me to post “my” Chicken Pot Pie, 8 servings for $4.15, but to also think back to the chicken pot pies of my youth.
+This not only prompted me to post “my” Chicken Pot like you WISH your Grandma Made, six good sized servings of amazement for $4.05, but to also think back to the chicken pot pies of my youth.
 Yep, Banquet Chicken Pot pies.

-We used to get Banquet Pot Pies as a treat when my parents when out to dinner and we had a babysitter.
-I remember we LOVED them – maybe it was the novelty.
+When the parents went out and we had a sitter, we LOVED them – maybe it was the novelty.
 They were on sale at Rainbow today, 4 for $3.00, or 75 cents each.
 I ran out to pick one up tonight, a Tuesday, and snagged the last one from the sale that started Sunday.
 Must be a great deal.

 Some may find this amusing – I had to scan three aisles of frozen food to find one – I’ve never bought a frozen dinner and didn’t know exactly where they were.
-Also of interest, they’re no longer in foil containers…the future has moved on without me.
+Also of interest, they’re no longer in foil containers…the future has moved on and left me behind.
 The last thing I noticed was this product makes no claims on its package!
-There is not a single claim of “tasty,” “tastes like homemade,” “879 servings of vegetables in every serving…” Hmm.
+There is not a single claim of “tasty,” “tastes like homemade.”
+Hmm.

 Pricing and Nutritional Values:

 First of all, it’s a little hard to figure out EXACTLY what’s in the Banquet, so I did my best by picking it apart and estimating.
 (See Ingredients, below.)
-Per Serving, my Chicken Pot Pie has 2 1/2 times the meat of the Banquet, four times the vegetable, and is twice the serving size of the Banquet, which makes the 75 cent Banquet cost really $1.50 for an equivalent portion, and also doubles all those calories, fat, cholesterol and sodium figures.
-Here’s the Banquet compared to mine – the Banquet is doubled.
+Per Serving, my Chicken Pot Pie has 2 1/2 times the meat of the Banquet, four times the vegetable, and is twice the serving size of the Banquet.
+An equivalent amount of Banquet is $9.00 and mine comes in at $4.05.

 - Banquet: ($1.50): 820 Cal; 44g Fat (34% cal fr fat) 18g Prot, 86g Carb, 4g; Fiber, 50 mg Cholesterol; 1580 mg Sodium.
 No exchanges given.
 (Contains both trans fat and msg)